ClementFra/FranquartClement_3_140222/README.md

 ## Installation:

 * To install clone the Github repository in your text editor example Visual studio code, you will need to install Sass in order to enjoy the site.
-* To install Sass please enter the command npm -g install sass.
+* To install Sass please enter the command npm -g install sass or install the extension in Visual studio Code, "Live Sass compiler".

 ## Use: